timnew/timnew.github.com/source/_posts/2012-03-18-enhanced-typeof-operator-in-javascript.md

----
 layout: post
-title: "Enhanced typeof() operator in JavaScript"
+title: Enhanced typeof() operator in JavaScript
-description: ""
+tags:
+  - javascript
+  - pitfall
+  - fix
+  - js hack
+  - typeof
+  - type
+  - js
-category: javascript
+categories: javascript
-tags: ["javascript", "pitfall", "fix", "js hack", "typeof", "type", "js"]
-languages: ["js"]
+comments: true
+date: 2012-03-18 08:00:00
 ---
 Javascript is weakly typed, and its type system always behaves different than your expectation.
 Javascript provide typeof operator to test the type of a variable. it works fine generally. e.g.